Genetics of Base Color

 Normal - recessive

-• dd - Two normal genes (homozygous) resulting in a normal light colored budgie (light green or sky blue).
+normal light colored budgie (light green or sky blue).

-• Dd - One dark factor gene and one normal gene (heterozygous) resulting in a single dark factor budgie (dark green or cobalt).
+(heterozygous) resulting in a single dark factor budgie (dark green or

-• DD - Two dark factor genes (homozygous) resulting in a double dark factor budgie (olive or mauve).
+- DD - Two dark factor genes (homozygous) resulting in a

-As you can see, the darkness of a budgie occurs in degrees, depending on the number of dark factors present.
-Below are punnet squares of some (but not all) possible pairings.
+darkness of a budgie occurs in degrees, depending on the number of dark factors

 Two light (no dark factor) budgies (light green or sky blue)